flashnuke/deadnet/apk/README.md

 # Requirements
 * Device must be rooted
-* The native binaries are compiled for the following for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly
+* Most modern devices are ARM64.
+The native binaries are compiled for the following for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly

 # Building